issamelferkh/gsbsup/README.md

 - [x] In "Add Teacher Payment" create new input "Payment Date"
 - [x] When Update Class: update Teacher Name and Subject Name also

-- When Update Student Name, it's not updated in payement page (payement journal)
+- [x] When Update Student Name, it's not updated in payement page (payement journal)
-- When Update Teacher Name, it's not updated in payement page (payement journal)
+- [x] When Update Teacher Name, it's not updated in payement page (payement journal)
 - When Update Class Name, it's not updated in payement page (payement journal)

-			- Compte User
+- Compte User: desribe all the fonctionalities

 - [ ] not add 2 students with the same name